stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 1. Log in to the Stormpath Admin Console.
 2. Click the **Directories** tab.
 3. Click the directory name.
-4. Click the **Applications** tab.<br>The applications table shows the application for which the directory is providing account authentication, or log in, credentials.
+4. Click the **Applications** tab.<br />The applications table shows the application for which the directory is providing account authentication, or log in, credentials.
-5. To change a account store, you must modify the application account store information.<br>If the directory is currently not specified as a account store for an application, the table contains the following message:<br>
+5. To change a account store, you must modify the application account store information.<br />If the directory is currently not specified as a account store for an application, the table contains the following message:<br />
 	*Currently, there are no applications associated with this directory.
 To create an association, click here, and select an application.
 From the account stores tab, you can create the association.*